(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 The actress removed her mask, laying it gingerly on the steps.
-She stood back up, raising her arms to the sky and smiling at the audience, her green eyes catching the overhead sun.
+She stood back up, raising her arms to the sky and smiling at the audience, her eyes catching the overhead sun.
 “Many thanks to you, Sesa!”

 Lilit.
 Lilit.
 It was her.